 Consuming too much salt, even beneficial varieties like pink Himalayan salt for migraines, can cause high blood pressure, dehydration, and kidney problems. - Not a Cure-All

 Salt may help manage migraines caused by dehydration or electrolyte imbalances, but it is not a cure.
-Those with chronic or severe migraines should consult a healthcare provider for proper diagnosis and treatment. - Allergic Reactions or Sensitivities
+If you have chronic or severe migraines, see a healthcare provider for diagnosis and treatment. - Allergic Reactions or Sensitivities

-Rarely, some individuals may experience adverse reactions to certain types of salt.
+Some individuals may rarely experience negative reactions to specific types of salt.
 Always start with small amounts to ensure compatibility.

 Alternatives to Salt for Migraine Relief